-In the Old World, traditions play a big role.
-The focus of many vintners is to produce wine that represents the characteristics of the region, the terroir, and the vineyard.
+In the Old World, traditions play a significant role.
+The focus of many winemakers is to produce wine that represents the characteristics of their home region, the terroir, and the vineyard.
 And wine laws often force them to do so.

 It’s not unusual that vine stocks are tens, in some cases, hundreds of years old.
 To preserve these valuable plants, winemakers use handheld tools.
 Using modern agricultural machines like tractors could harm the vine stocks.
 In some cases, the law even mandates this manual labor because the vineyard is a World Heritage agricultural landscape that is protected by UNESCO.
 For pressing and fermenting the grapes and aging the wine, vintners use many traditional methods too.
 For instance, some winemakers still crush their grapes by foot.

 As the New World’s history of winemaking is rather short compared to Europe, traditions aren’t vital.
 Also, wine laws are less strict (sometimes they are non-existing), so winemakers have more freedom in terms of production methods.

 As a result, many New World vintners consider winemaking a science rather than an art.
 They use their freedom by using modern machines and technologies and don’t shy away from experimenting.
 Typically, their goal is to point out the characteristics of the grapes, not of the terroir.